romainberger/yeoman-flask/README.md

 ## Installation

-  `$ sudo npm install -g yeoman-flask`
+  `$ npm install -g generator-flask`

-  This will install the generator globally so you will be able to use it everywhere.

-  You may need to re-install the generator every time you update Yeoman.

-  If the install script failed, here is how to install it manually:

-  * `$ cd /usr/local/lib/node_modules/yeoman/node_modules/yeoman-generators/lib/generators`
-  * `$ git clone git://github.com/romainberger/yeoman-flask.git` (you may need to run this with `sudo`)

 ## Documentation

 ### Init

-  `$ yeoman init yeoman-flask` - Generates a new Flask app with all the basic files you need.
+  `$ yo flask` - Generates a new Flask app with all the basic files you need.

 ### Server